csyfjiang/MLLA-UNet/README.md

 # MLLA-UNet

-The codes for the work "MLLA-UNet: Mamba-like Linear Attention in an Efficient U-Shape Model for Medical Image Segmentation"([Arxiv](https://arxiv.org/abs/2410.23738)).
+The codes for the work "MLLA-UNet: Mamba-like Linear Attention in an Efficient U-Shape Model for Medical Image Segmentation".

 ## 1. Pretrained Models: You can choose a pretrained model based on your preference.